-Fast forward a few months, and you'll hear me tell the man in Texas who only wanted a man to climb his roof not to worry because I used to be one.
+Fast forward several months, and you'll hear me tell the man in Texas who wanted a man to climb his roof, "Don't worry sir, I used to be one."

 A few weeks after that, you'll hear me tell a contractor to hold my camera so I can climb the ladder without tripping on my vagina.

 I'm aggressively combative when I'm told I can't do something.